UKCloud/documentation/articles/azure/azs-sd.md

 ---
 title: UKCloud for Microsoft Azure Stack Hub Service Definition
-description: Provides an overview of what is provided by the UKCloud for Microsoft Azure service
+description: Provides an overview of what is provided by the UKCloud for Microsoft Azure Stack Hub service
 services: azure-stack
 author: shighmoor
 reviewer: shall